Ryll-Wojtaszczyk Formulas for bihomogeneous polynomials on the sphere: Introduction

 As a byproduct, we provide upper bounds for the projection constant of these spaces.
 Moreover, we analyze the correct asymptotic behavior for the case where the parameters $(p,q) $ are of the form $(p, p+d) $ for a fixed distance $d $ as $p $ increases (i.e., $p $ and $q $ are equidistant).
-Specifically, we show in that case that the projection constant behaves asymptotically as $p^{n-\frac{5}{2}} $ and $p^{n-\frac{3}{2}} $, as detailed in Propositions \ref{asymp-harm} and \ref{end}, respectively.
+Specifically, we prove that in this case the projection constant has asymptotic order $p^{n-\frac{5}{2}}$ and $p^{n-\frac{3}{2}}$, as shown in Propositions $\ref{asymp-harm}$ and $\ref{end}$, respectively.
 We also determine the correct growth order when $p $ increases and $q = 1 $ for the case $n = 2 $, as stated in Proposition~\ref{nazibude}.
 Additionally, we present the exact formula for the projection constant when $(p, q) = (1, 1) $, as given in Proposition~\ref{caso 1-1}, for all dimensions $n \geq 2 $.

-To conclude, we apply the techniques developed to show, in Corollary~\ref{coro: inclusion no compacta}, that any closed subspace $ X $ of $ C(\mathbb{S}_n) $ that contains
+To conclude, we apply the techniques developed to show, in Corollary~\ref{coro: inclusion no compacta}, that any closed subspace $ X $ of $ C(\mathbb{S}^{n-1}) $ that contains